 To answer the question – Is Intel Xeon Worth it for Gaming?

 No, it’s not.
 If you were to take a look at the price of the Xeon processor used for the Predator X, one processor goes for $5,000 or more.
 Since it’s a dual system, you have to fork out $10,000 or more.
-If you add other components such as the best GPU, Best RAM, SSD, HDD, CPU cooling system, display screen, webcam, gaming mouse and keyboard, the price could easily reach $15,000 for the whole system.
+If you add other components such as a better GPU, or RAM, SSD, HDD, CPU cooling system, display screen, webcam, gaming mouse and keyboard, the price could easily reach $15,000 for the whole system.

 That’s just too extreme even for extreme gamers.
 Even if Intel was to build a lower end model since Xeon is not compatible with consumer grade motherboards.
 Since it is not compatible with gaming motherboards, it will lead to poor game performance.